SIGNOVA-X/frontend/README.md

 Go to the **Profile** section to update or view your personal info.

 - Add interests such as music, movies, hobbies, or favorite topics.
-- SIGNOVA uses this to recommend compatible users, helping you form meaningful friendships.
+- SIGNOVA-X uses this to recommend compatible users, helping you form meaningful friendships.

 ---